kubernetes101/pib-dev/advanced-scenarios/voe/README.md

 az login --use-device-code

-# if your Codespace secrets are configured with SP credentials
+# option if your Codespace is configured with SP credentials
 flt az login

 ```